-These new programs targets children age 3 to 12 years in a blended “leader and leaner” outdoor program.
+These programs target children age 5 to 12 years in a blended “leader and leaner” outdoor program.
 This is an all-weather group where children can explore nature, take guided risks, learn about plants and ecosystems, and be outside the four-wall setting.
 We will explore the woods together, dig, construct, climb, create, discover, and all the while we will be learning to make smart, educated decisions about our actions.
 Our facility has ample wooded areas and a pond.
 An indoor learning space will be available for days when the weather prohibits safely learning outside.

 This program is firmly child-led, and we will be jumping in with adult-assisted learning activities as opportunities present themselves.
 Here are the key highlights of our approach: